Robert Prytz: Career

 3-2 after extra time, with Ally McCoist scoring a hattrick.

 Robert Prytz's appearances for the season was 42 games (26 in the league) scoring 9 goals (4 in the league).

 The season 1984-85 finished almost identically as the previous season with Aberdeen winning the league and Rangers finishing 4th.
 Rangers won both the League Cup and Glasgow Cup the second season in a row.

 Prytz made 28 appearances (21 in the league) scoring 4 goals (3 in the league).

 His Rangers career saw him play 118 games (72 in the league) scoring 20 goals (12 in the league) in 3 seasons.

-It became obvious though that Prytz's technical style of playing the ball on the ground didn't always fit the style that British clubs played at that time and it was time to move on.

 He joined IFK Gothenburg for a brief spell in the summer and then moved on to Young Boys in Switzerland where he became an instant success, winning the league that year.